Jump to the content

 • Children are also affected by serious sleep disorders, although sleep is particularly important for physical and mental health and development, especially at a young age.

-• The most common sleep disorders in children are insomnia, obstructive sleep apnea (OSA), sleepwalking, night terrors, nightmares and restless leg syndrome (RLS).
+• The most common sleep disorders in childhood are insomnia, obstructive sleep apnea (OSA), sleepwalking, night terrors, nightmares and restless leg syndrome (RLS).

-• Parents can specifically support their children's sleep by acquiring knowledge about the peculiarities of children's sleep and, if necessary, seeking medical or therapeutic help.
+• Parents can specifically support their children's sleep by acquiring knowledge about the special characteristics of children's sleep and, if necessary, seeking medical or therapeutic help.

 smartsleep Schlaf und Gesundheit Experte Dr. med.
 Alfred Wiater